baku89/tethr/README.md

 Tethr is a JavaScript/TypeScript library for controlling USB-connected digital cameras from browsers.

-It is built on the top of [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/USB) and aims to support cameras from various vendors.
-There is a protocol called PTP (Picture Transfer Protocol), which provides a way to access cameras' functionalities such as shutter, aperture, ISO and so on via USB or TCP/IP.
-However, most of cameras adopt their own vendor extensions to communitate with PC and there's hardly any compatability between them.
-Tethr also aims to fill the gap and provide an uniform and modern interface for developers without worrying about the difference.
-The project is deeply inspired by [libgphoto2](https://github.com/gphoto/libgphoto2).
+It is built on top of the [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/USB) and aims to support cameras from various vendors.
+There is a protocol called PTP (Picture Transfer Protocol) that provides a way to access camera functionalities such as shutter, aperture, ISO, and more via USB or TCP/IP.
+However, most cameras use their own vendor extensions to communicate with PCs, resulting in little compatibility between them.
+Tethr aims to bridge this gap and provide a uniform and modern interface for developers, without having to worry about the differences.
+The project draws inspiration from [libgphoto2](https://github.com/gphoto/libgphoto2).

-## Installation on Your Package
+## Installation in Your Package

 ```
 npm install https://github.com/baku89/tethr